Opinion - School Board is holding all the cards - Farmville

 The School Board needs to come to the Board of Supervisors with a solid plan to improve school performance.
 It should include the following demands.

-Ace of Hearts – The supervisors should provide funds for Prince Edward County Schools to give significant teacher and staff salary increases that will make the county not only competitive, but a desired locality for teachers to want to teach.
-Prince Edward should pay better than the neighboring counties and recruit the best teachers to work here.
+Ace of Hearts — The supervisors should provide funds for Prince Edward County Schools to give significant teacher and staff salary increases that will make the county not only competitive, but a desired locality for teachers to want to work here.
+Prince Edward should pay better than the neighboring counties and recruit the best teachers from surrounding counties to come here.

 Ace of Spades — Prepare a list of additional support positions needed to make Prince Edward competitive academically.
 These could be guidance counselors, teacher assistants, art and music teachers, resource officers and whatever else is needed to help students achieve and perform well in the classroom.